 - Click the Play button and let the integrated loudness value settle to an average value for your audio file.

 - If the integrated loudness is different from the Google TTS Loudness Reference, adjust the gain of your audio to match the reference.
 For example, if your audio measures at an integrated loudness of -12, it's too loud, so decrease the gain by setting Gain Control to -4db and clicking Apply to bring it to the target range of the Google TTS Loudness Reference (-16 LUFS).
-You may need to measure and adjust the gain to get to the target loudness, since gain only approximates LUFS.
+You may need to measure and adjust the gain to get to the target loudness, because gain only approximates LUFS.

 FFmpeg is a media framework with a command line tool for media conversion.
 The tool includes a filter called loudnorm for loudness normalization.
 You can use loudnorm to output a version of your audio file at the appropriate -16 LUFS loudness using dual-pass mode.